HannesOberreiter/ages_corona_scraper/README.md

-Small python script to scrape the number of people infected with corona in Austra with corresponding states from the official [AGES Homepage](https://www.ages.at/themen/krankheitserreger/coronavirus/).
+Small python webpage scraping script to extract the number of people infected with COVID-19 in Austria with corresponding states from the official [AGES Homepage](https://www.ages.at/themen/krankheitserreger/coronavirus/).